Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

 RA is performed for both cases.
 In the separated case, however, the modal instability identified in the previous section would lead to singularities in the RA gain spectrum, which would obfuscate, for example, the preferential spanwise wavenumber of the low-frequency dynamics.
-In order to obtain an interpretable gain spectrum, we therefore employ an imaginary offset (discount factor) of $0.5\mathrm{i}$ to the RA frequencies in the separated case, which is slightly higher than the maximum growth rate of the unstable eigenvalues (figure \ref{fig:lsa_spectra}).
-It is important to note that for each value of the discount factor, a different RA spectrum is obtained: The distance between the discount factor and the maximum LSA growth rate influences the RA gains.
-Increasing the discount factor lowers the overall RA gains and flattens the spectrum.
-The corresponding RA mode shapes remain essentially unchanged for small discount factors, and only very large values lead to noticeable modifications.
-Alternatively, the RA spectrum can be interpreted as a slice through the pseudospectrum of the resolvent operator along a line in the complex-frequency plane specified by the discount factor.
+One approach to obtain an interpretable gain spectrum would be to apply a scaling factor to the eddy viscosity in order to stabilise the system, similarly as in \cite{fuchs_StandingWave_2025}.
+However, we find that for this case eddy viscosity scaling deteriorates the linear models' performance to explain the data.
+We therefore take a different approach and apply discounted RA by adding an imaginary offset (discount factor) of $\gamma = \Imag(\omega) = 0.5$ to the RA frequencies in the separated case.
+The chosen value for $\gamma$ is slightly higher than the maximum growth rate of the unstable eigenvalues (see figure~\ref{fig:lsa_spectra}), effectively stabilising the system.
+It is important to note that for each value of $\gamma$, a different RA spectrum is obtained: increasing the discount factor lowers the overall RA gains and flattens the spectrum \citep{rolandi_Invitation_2024, rolandi_Biglobal_2025}.
+In the present case, the corresponding RA mode shapes (in the region of interest) remain essentially unchanged for small discount factors, and only very large values lead to noticeable modifications.
+For the chosen $\gamma=0.5$, we demonstrate the negligible effect on the mode shapes in Appendix~\ref{sec:nondiscount_ra}.
+The discount factor is often interpreted as an effective time horizon $t_\text{eff}=\frac{1}{\gamma}$ over which the structures grow \citep{jovanovic_Modeling_2004, rolandi_Invitation_2024, rolandi_Biglobal_2025}.
+For $\gamma=0.5$ in the present case, this effective time horizon corresponds to $t_\text{eff}=2$ convective time scales based on $L$.
+Alternatively, the discounted RA spectrum can be interpreted as a slice through the pseudospectrum of the resolvent operator along a line in the complex-frequency plane specified by $\gamma$.
 We emphasize that discounting is applied solely to yield a finite, well-behaved spectrum, and the precise value chosen does not affect the qualitative interpretation of the results.
 In the attached case, all eigenvalues have a negative growth rate, so no discount factor is required.
-For a discussion of the relationship between the resolvent and the eigenvalues of the linear operator via the pseudospectrum, as well as the effect of discounting RA, we refer to Appendix \ref{sec:nondiscount_ra}.
-A grid search over $n$ and $\omega$ is performed and contours of the resulting resolvent gain are plotted in figure \ref{fig:resolvent_gain}.
-Note the logarithmic colour scaling, which spans multiple orders of magnitude and is different for the two cases.
-In the attached case, high spanwise wavenumbers lead to numerical noise in the RA modes.
-These noisy modes are excluded from the analysis and are not shown in figure \ref{fig:resolvent_gain_attached}, hence the white area.
-The black markers in the figure mark parameter combinations of $\Str_h$ and $n$ that will be further discussed in the following sections.
+For a discussion of the relationship between the resolvent and the eigenvalues of the linear operator via the pseudospectrum, as well as the effect of discounting RA, we refer to Appendix~\ref{sec:nondiscount_ra}.